 - You cannot escape the consequences of your actions.

-- Your good deeds and your bad deeds and your grey deeds will all catch up to you.
+- Your good, bad, and grey deeds will all catch up to you.

 Even if the destination or the desired object be far away or difficult to achieve, one can reach it if they are determined enough.

 - If you have the will, you will find a way.

 - Only those who take a shot have a chance of hitting the bullseye.

 - Hard men last longer than hard times.

 The root of the tree must be protected at all costs as the whole tree derives it’s strength from it.
 If the root is lost, then neither the leaves would remain, and nor would the branches.